symbol/symbol-docs/source/guidelines/suggesting-changes.rst

 Error reports
 *************

-If you think you have found an error in the NEM Developer Center, first make sure that you are testing against the latest version of NEM Developer Center - your issue may already have been fixed.
+If you think you have found an error in the NEM Developer Center, first make sure that you are testing against the latest version of NEM Developer Center—your issue may already have been fixed.
 If not, search our issues list on GitHub in case a similar
 |issue| has already been opened.

 It is very helpful if you can prepare a reproduction of the error.
 It makes it easier to find the problem and to fix it.